ToruNiina/Coffee-mill/README.md

 Coffee mill
 ====

-command line tool for CafeMol [1] users.
+A command line tool for CafeMol [1] users.

-You can use this as a header-only library to analize the CafeMol data.
+You can also use this as a header-only library to analize the CafeMol data.

 ## Build

-__Coffee-mill__ depends on the library __TOMLParser__ written by ToruNiina.
+`Coffee-mill` depends on the library `TOMLParser` written by ToruNiina.
-Please clone the library and add an include-path to __TOMLParser__ first.
+Please clone the library and add an include-path to `TOMLParser` first.

+then run the following.
 ```sh
 $ cd build
 $ cmake ..